 Metals & Minerals News

-Alba to drill new vein system at Clogau gold mine
+Alba to drill new vein system at Clogau

-Six drill holes, LL001-LL006, have been completed for 724 metres in total including and holes LL004-006 have been completed for a further 324.5 metres.
+Six drill holes, LL001-LL006, have been completed for a total of 724 metres including holes LL004-006 for a further 324.5 metres.

 LL005 intersected the projected vein system some 16 metres below the intercepts for drill holes LL001-LL004.
 Hole LL005 intersected significant quartz veins at 90m and 102m.